day8/re-frame/README.md

 (Relax about any unfamiliar terminology, you'll soon see how simple the code actually is)

-### Domino 5
+### Domino 5 - View

 Domino 5 is one or more **view functions** (aka Reagent components) which compute what UI DOM should be displayed for the user.

-They take data, delivered reactively by the queries of domino 4, and compute hiccup-formatted data, which is a description of the DOM required.
+To render the right UI, they need to source application state, which is delivered reactively via the queries of Domino 4 .They compute hiccup-formatted data, which is a description of the DOM required.

-### Domino 6
+### Domino 6 - DOM

-Domino 6 is not something you need write yourself - instead it is handled for you by Reagent/Rect.
+You don't write Domino 6 - it is handled for you by Reagent/Rect.
 I mention it here for completeness and to fully close the loop.

-This is the step in which the hiccup-formatted "descriptions of required DOM", returned by Domino 5, are made real.
+This is the step in which the hiccup-formatted "descriptions of required DOM", returned by the view functions of Domino 5, are made real.
 The
 browser DOM nodes are mutated.

 ## A Cascade Of Simple Functions